nnxmms/M.A.I.A/README.md

 🔐 - **SQL Injection Testing:** SQLMap can be used as well.
 It's a tool for automated SQL injection testing.
 You can use it to detect and exploit SQL injection vulnerabilities in web applications, providing an additional layer of security testing.

+🔍 - **Directory and Subdomain Bruteforcing:** M.A.I.A. is able to use the ffuf tool for directory and subdomain bruteforcing.
+You can use it to discover hidden files and directories on a web server, as well as subdomains of a target domain, providing additional functionality for web application testing and reconnaissance.

 ## Getting Started
 To get started with M.A.I.A., follow these steps: